Engagement Ring Styles: The Eight Most Popular Trends

-The third ring in the pictures was purchased with a high polished finish.
+The third ring in the pictures, a white gold online purchase with a high polished finish, was found wanting in the style department.
 It was later hand engraved.
 It gave the engagement ring new life and a great new look.

 Black Rhodium and Oxidation are finishes that create dramatic effects on the designs they are used with.

 When variations of height and depth are used in your design as small elements within the larger look, the addition of black rhodium or oxidation will make these details stand out more.
 I like to say that with the right design, these dark finishes, make your design ‘pop.’

 These finishes are put on at the end of the creation of your ring.
 They are not permanent and you will need from time to time to have that finish re-done as a maintenance action to keep your ring looking its most awesome.

 Engraving details look more epic with the black rhodium, and carved in facets of your design look more three dimensional with oxidation.

 The top three rings are black rhodium treated.
 Read more on black rhodium and oxidation.
 The final two tone ring using colored diamonds with shapes on the shank is oxidized.

 8. Special Gallery View Engagement Style

 Does your bride-to-be have an eye for details?
 Impress her with a ring that’s says “I love you,” from all perspectives!